Strongly universal string hashing is fast: Fast Multilinear with carry-less multiplications

 With a fast carry-less computation, we can compute Multilinear efficiently.
 Given any irreducible polynomial $p(x)$ of degree $L$, the field GF(2)[$x$]/$p(x)$ is isomorphic to GF$(2^L)$.
 Hence, we want to compute $ h(s)=m_1+\sum_{i=1}^n m_{i+1} s_i$ over GF(2)[$x$]/$p(x)$.
-(Similarly, we can use Equation~\ref{mhm-gf} to reduce the number of multiplications by half.)
 Computing all multiplications over GF(2)[$x$]/$p(x)$ would still be expensive given fast carry-less multiplication.
 Instead, we first compute $m_1+\sum_{i=1}^n m_{i+1} s_i$ over GF(2)[$x$] and then return the remainder of the division of the final result by $p(x)$.
 Indeed, think of the values $m_1, m_2, \ldots$ and $s_1, s_2, \ldots$ as polynomials of degree at most $L$ in GF(2)[$x$].
 Each of the $n$~multiplications in GF(2)[$x$] is equivalent to a carry-less multiplication over $L$-bit integers which results in a $2L-1$-bit value.
 Similarly, each of the $n$~additions in GF(2)[$x$] is an exclusive-or operation.
 That is, we want to compute the $2L-1$-bit integer Finally, considering $\bar h(s)$ as an element of GF(2)[$x$], noted $q(x)$, we must compute $q(x)/p(x)$.
 The remainder (as an $L$-bit integer) is the final hash value $h(s)$.

 If done naively, computing the remainder of the division by an irreducible polynomial may remain relatively expensive, especially for short strings since they require few multiplications.
 A common technique to quickly compute the remainder is the Barrett reduction algorithm~\cite{Barrett:1987:IRS:36664.36688}.
 The adaptation of this reduction to GF(2)[$x$] is especially convenient~\cite{springerlink:10.1007/978-3-540-69499-1_7} when we choose the irreducible polynomial $p(x)$ such that $\textrm{degree}(p(x)-x^L)\leq L/2$, that is, when we can write it as $p(x)= \sum_{i=0}^{\lfloor L/2 \rfloor} a_i x_i + x^L$.
 (There are such irreducible polynomials for $L\in\{1,2,\ldots,400\}$~\cite{irredpolyonline} and we conjecture that such a polynomial can be found for any $L$~\citep{springerlink:10.1007/978-3-540-24633-6_16}.)
 In this case, the remainder of $q(x)/p(x)$ is given by